Local Government Reorganisation

 • Roads (including transport and gritting) is the most important council service to local people

-A range of options are being considered, from creating two to five new councils.
+A range of options are now being considered by Government, from creating two to five new councils.

 The Government is expected to lead a public consultation on the proposals early next year with a preferred option selected in summer 2026.